Yanmeeei/obj-detection-permutation/README.md

 ### 3. Re-run with previous partial result

+Tool feadback screenshot: #device = 2, bandwidth = 1280Mbps
+This image is the feedback after half an hour, progress < 0.5%
 ![This image is the feedback after half an hour, progress < 0.5%](Readme_0.png "Tool feadback, #device = 2, bandwidth = 1280Mbps")

 As shown in the image above, while the optimal for the whole network has not been reached, the device assignment strategy for the last several layers is fixed.
 Re-run the tool with those fixed assignment, and it is assumed that optimal is found.